804 KAR 4:110. Dormant license renewal.

 Section 1.
 (1) Any wholesale, distributor, or retail license under which no business is transacted during a period of ninety (90) days shall be revoked by the Alcoholic Beverage Control Board or surrendered.

 (2) The provisions of subsection (1) of this section shall not apply to any licensee who is unable to continue in business at the licensed premises due to an act of God, casualty, the acquisition of the premises by any federal, state, city or other governmental agency under power of eminent domain, acquisition by any private corporation through its power of eminent domain granted to it, whether such acquisition is voluntary or involuntary, loss of lease through failure of landlord to renew existing lease, court action or other verifiable business reason.
-The licensee shall apply to place the license in dormancy by furnishing to the Alcoholic Beverage Control Board a verified statement setting forth the fact that the licensee is unable to continue in business at his licensed premises, for any of the reasons set forth herein prior to the discontinuance of business.
+The licensee shall apply to place the license in dormancy by furnishing to the Department of Alcoholic Beverage Control a verified statement setting forth the fact that the licensee is unable to continue in business at his licensed premises, for any of the reasons set forth herein prior to the discontinuance of business.
 The license shall continue to remain in effect during the license period or until it is transferred to another premises or person.
 No license shall be considered valid unless business is conducted thereunder within twelve (12) months from date of first notice to the board.
 The board may extend this dormancy period for up to an additional twelve (12) months for good cause shown.

 (3) Licenses placed in dormancy shall be renewed and renewal fees paid in the same manner as active licenses.